umfieldrobotics/TURTLMap/docs/installation.md

 # Build using the instructions provided by the developers
 mkdir build
 cmake .. -DCMAKE_BUILD_TYPE=Release -DGTSAM_TANGENT_PREINTEGRATION=OFF
-make check -j # -j flag to use all available cores. can change by sudo make install
+make check -j # -j flag to use all available cores. can change by adding number (i.e. -j8 for 8 cores) sudo make install
 ```
 - After succesfully completing these steps, GTSAM should be installed onto your system.